Intervention Report (Inclusive Practice)

 Posted in Intervention (IP) | Leave a comment

-IP Blog Post – (Disability workshop reflections and task 1)
+IP Blog Post – (Blog Task 1: Disability workshop reflections)

 These videos together provide a valuable breakdown of how disability intersects with other aspects of a person’s positionality.
 Each viewpoint presented highlights a different crossroads of this intersection—whether through race, gender, or the lens that broader society perceives those with disabilities.